lancerowen23/US_topojson/README.md

-# Topojson Files of the United States with Alaska and Hawaii Moved and Rescaled
+# Topojson Files of the U.S. with Alaska and Hawaii (and P.R.)
+Moved and Rescaled

+For geospatial analysts and cartographers, one of the frustrating aspects of using R (or Python) to map is that producing static U.S. maps with Alaska and Hawaii positioned below the contiguous U.S. (see example below) is tricky using unedited shapefiles, geojson, or topojson files.

-This repository contains topojson files of the United States (states and counties) with Alaska and Hawaii positioned below the contiguous U.S. These are particularly useful for choropleths.
+This repository contains 20m topojson files of the United States (states and counties) with Alaska and Hawaii positioned below the contiguous U.S. Based on the Census Bureau's shapefiles, these files are particularly useful for choropleth mapping.
+I've also included versions that include Puerto Rico.

 ![Map](Example_SVI_Disability_Bivariate.png)